The Turquoise Coast is an ancient land full of history and culture... Read more

-The Dalaman region (original name Ahhiyava) is in the Mugla Province along the coast of south-west Turkey.
-This is known as the Turquoise Coast and its beauty rivals that of the Caribbean.
-Besides lying on the gorgeous beaches, a typical day might include visiting Bodrum Castle, the Amphitheatre at Xanthos and Lycian tombs and then going to see the loggerhead turtles in Daylan.
+Besides lying on the gorgeous beaches, a typical day might include visiting Bodrum Castle, the Amphitheatre at Xanthos, the Lycian tombs, and then going to see the loggerhead turtles in Dalyan.

 Many people visit the Lycian tombs in Dalyan and Myra and go to see the underwater treasures in the museum at Bodrum Castle.
 The amphitheatre at Xanthos should also not be missed.
 There is a spectacular canyon, Saklikent Gorge, which is 12 miles long and a beautiful sight to see.
 Your trip will not be complete without trekking along the Kapda Peninsula to the ancient ruins at Lydia, Lissia and Kyra.

 You could take a boat trip to Rhodes for an overnight stay or drive to Ephesus to see the Artemis Temple and whilst there travel to Selluk to see the Library of Celsius.
 Exploring the Roman town of Caumus, Pammukale thermal springs and some Turkish baths are also other ways to spend a day out.
 Why not also visit the Besparrnak Mountains to see the nature reserve, or drive along the coast to see the Sunken City at Kekova?

 Many people take a white-water rafting trip down the Dalaman River, a river boat cruise on the Dalyan River or go scuba diving to view amphora and other pottery.
 Other options include horse riding and rock climbing in Gokova.
 Another popular outing is to trek along the Lycian Way, where you will see the breath-taking coastline between Fethiye and Antalya.